BROODHONEY/end-to-end-housing-price-prediction/README.md

 ## Project Overview

 This project aims to predict residential home prices based on various features such as square footage, number of rooms, location, and other relevant attributes.
-Using regression models and feature engineering techniques, we've developed a robust predictive model that can assist in real estate valuation.
+Using regression models and feature engineering techniques, I've developed a robust predictive model that can assist in real estate valuation.

 ## Dataset
 The dataset contains 1460 residential properties with 79 explanatory variables describing various aspects of the homes.
 Key features include: